Who are Business and Leisure Travelers? How Does the Travel Industry View Business and Leisure Travelers?

 - Marketing or promoting a new or an existing product.

 - Visiting the project site for evaluation.

 - Building new partnerships.

 Mixing Business and Leisure Travel

-Increasingly, business travelers extend their visits to do leisure travel activities (i.e., sightseeing, shopping, etc.).
-More and more businesspeople also bring their families along on their business trips.
+Increasingly, business travelers extend their visits to include sightseeing, shopping, etc. More and more businesspeople also bring their families along on their business trips.

-Sometimes, business travelers share some of the costs of leisure travel with their employers.
+Sometimes, business travelers share some of the leisure travel costs with their employers.
 Companies often agree to share costs because:

 - Extended stays help retain employees.